-Regardless of the overall approach taken to certain types of institutions, the ECs under Principle 8 are highly relevant in a context where innovative institutions, products, and channels target unserved and underserved customers.
+Regardless of the overall approach taken towards certain types of institutions, the ECs under Principle 8 are highly relevant in a context where innovative institutions, products and channels target unserved and underserved customers.
 For instance, as prescribed in EC 4, the supervisor should take into account the macroeconomic environment while making a risk assessment of the particular institution or group of institutions, as is done for banks and banking systems.
-EC 4 also asks for analyses of cross-sectoral issues, such as linkages between a particular sub-sector and other supervised nonbanks and banks.
-Also, the supervisor must establish a clear framework or process for handling supervised institutions in times of stress, such that actions to handle or resolve problem institutions (EC 6 and EC 7), including in sectors subject to alternative approaches, are taken in a timely manner.
+EC 4 also asks for analyses of crosssectoral issues, such as linkages between a particular subsector and other supervised non-banks and banks.
+Also, the supervisor must establish a clear framework or process for handling supervised institutions in times of stress, such that actions to handle or resolve problem institutions (ECs 6 and 7), including in sectors subject to alternative approaches, are taken in a timely manner.